citahub/citahub-docs/docs/cita/rpc-guide/rpc.md

 * Returns

-`Data` - the code from the given address.
+`Data` - the code from the given address, based on the given BlockNumber.

 * Example